Employer Eligibility

 How ASCEND Works

-1. Organizations apply to become host employers and youth apply to become participants.
-Both applications for the fall 2025 cohort are now open.
+- Organizations apply to become employers and youth apply to become participants.
+Both applications for the spring 2026 cohort are now open, and the deadline to apply is March 15, 2026.

-1. The ASCEND team reviews the applications and contacts both employers and youth to let them know if they have been approved or not.
-Community Engagement Counsellors will work with organizations and youth to find out any needs, accommodations required, barriers, challenges, etc. to find out what will help placements be successful and beneficial/realistic for everyone.
+- The ASCEND team reviews the applications and contacts both employers and youth to let them know if they have been approved or not.
+Community Engagement Counsellors will work with organizations and youth to find out any needs, accommodations required, barriers, challenges, etc. to assess what will help placements be successful and beneficial/realistic for everyone.

-1. Youth participants complete two weeks (70 hours) of virtual pre-employment training arranged and coordinated by the ASCEND team.
-Youth participants are paid by ASCEND (minimum wage) during these two weeks of training.
-Training for the first cohort is set to start May 5, 2025.
+- Youth participants complete 70 hours of virtual pre-employment training arranged and coordinated by the ASCEND team.
+Youth participants are paid a training allowance by ASCEND (minimum wage equivalent) during these three weeks of training.
+Training for the third cohort is set to start March 30, 2026.